ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 Click `Create Access Control`, you will then be presented with the access control form.
 You can give the access control a name to help you remember what it's for later on.

-The conditions for an access control are optional, if none are provided the the access control will always run.
+The conditions for an access control are optional, if none are provided the access control will always run.
 You can use this, for example, if you want to always add a header to any request which passes through the load balancer.

 The actions are what will happen if all the conditions are met, you must have at least one action for each access control.